ZoopEcoEvo/champlain_salt/Output/Reports/prelim_data.md

 assay was performed (n = 5 per treatment), resulting in only a small comparison.
 Nonetheless, no large differences in CTmax were observed.

+After trial 2, CTmax was measured for control individuals and individuals from the 3500 mg/L treatment.
+Survival was high in the 4000 mg/L treatment as well, but these individuals were generally inactive, inhibiting the measurements of CTmax.
+Individuals from the 3500 mg/L treatment were more active.
+There was a clear decrease in thermal limits in the salt-acclimated copepods.

 ``` r
 ctmax_data2 = est_ctmax(ctmax_temp2, ctmax_time2)